Permission Guards

 @abstractmethod

-• Return the handler (possibly modified) to allow execution.
+• Return a dict of (possibly modified) kwargs to allow execution.

 • Raise GuardError to deny execution.